Wilitty Younoussa

-Wilitty Younoussa (born 9 September 2001) is a Cameroonian professional footballer who plays as a midfielder for club Rodez and the Cameroon national team.
+Wilitty Younoussa (born 9 September 2001) is a Cameroonian professional footballer who plays as a midfielder for French club Nantes and the Cameroon national team.

 Club career

 On 13 March 2020, Younoussa signed his first professional contract with Dijon FCO.
 Younoussa made his professional debut with Dijon in a 2–0 Ligue 1 loss to Brest on 13 September 2020.

 On 23 August 2022, Younoussa signed a two-year contract with Rodez.

+On 23 June 2026, Younoussa moved to Nantes on a two-season deal.

 International career

 Younoussa represented the Cameroon U17s at the 2017 Africa U-17 Cup of Nations.